AmanBP/SEPM_Project/README.md

 In the extracted folder, create a folder named Headers
 </p>
 <p>
-Place tha above file into the Headers folder
+Place the above files into the Headers folder
 </p>
 <p>
 Open a terminal into the Programs folder and use the following g++ command: